 Consists of 75 trade samples and sachets of cosmetics, powders, makeup, soaps and scented paraphernalia.
 Companies are primarily based in the United States, but Canadian and French perfumers are also represented, including Andrew Jergens, California Perfume (later Avon), Colgate, Frederick Ingram, Furst-McNess, Johnson & Johnson, Larkin, Lehn & Fink and Richard Hudnut.
 Poems and testimonials on packaging from Ethel Baryymore, Kate Greenway, Mrs. Leslie Carter and Modjeska.

-Collection presents over 9,000 images relating to the early history of advertising and the develpment of the advertising industry in the United States.
+Collection presents over 9,000 images relating to the early history of advertising and the development of the advertising industry in the United States.
 For more information on the Emergence of Advertising in America consult the collection's Research Guide.
 The guide provides historical context for the various formats that comprise the collection, brief historical essays, and an historical timeline.

 Collection consists of the agency's internally produced, corporate-wide newsletters from 1916 through 1986.
 The newsletters address issues of importance to the entire company with articles on account news, client lists and biographies, and personnel news.
 Also contains articles on the results of both general and client-specific market research surveys, as well as general discussions of markets and industries; developments in print, radio, and television; and news from JWT's offices around the world.

-This collection represents advertisements in multiple formats created by JWT for Ford Motor Company's lines of cars, trucksm, and SUVs; Ford Farming tractors; Genuine Ford replacement parts; and dealerships and automotive services from 1945 through 2001.
+This collection represents advertisements in multiple formats created by JWT for Ford Motor Company's lines of cars, trucks, and SUVs; Ford Farming tractors; Genuine Ford replacement parts; and dealerships and automotive services from 1945 through 2001.
 Noteworthy automobile launches include the redesigned 1941 Ford, Thunderbird, Mustang, Taurus, Explorer, Ranger, and Escort.
 The collection also includes many well-known campaigns such as "There's a Ford in Your Future," the Peanuts campaign for Falcon, "Built for Tough," and "Have you Driven a Ford Lately?."

-This website features an interactive timeline of JWT's 150-year history that highlights key personnel, long-standing client relationships, office openings, and technical acheivements and innovations.
+This website features an interactive timeline of JWT's 150-year history that highlights key personnel, long-standing client relationships, office openings, and technical achievements and innovations.
 The timeline also highlights the agency's achievements and innovations in print, radio and television advertising; advocacy of trademark and brand management; and demographic study and market research; and the agencies work for clients such as Kraft, Oscar Meyer, Ford Motor Co., United States Marine Corps, and Kodak.
 The timeline is divided into two parts.
 Part One traces the company's history from it's founding in 1864 through 1930.
 Picking up where the second leaves off, Part Two brings us up to the company in the 2000s.

-A digital collection of over 600 images from 1850 through 1920 illustrating print advertisements for a variety of health-related products including pain relievers, vitamin supplements and tonics, laxitives, nutritional and dietary aids, and skin ointments and creams.
+A digital collection of over 600 images from 1850 through 1920 illustrating print advertisements for a variety of health-related products including pain relievers, vitamin supplements and tonics, laxatives, nutritional and dietary aids, and skin ointments and creams.
 For more information on the Medicine and Madison Avenue digital project consult the collection's Research Guide.
 The guide contains tools to assist instructors' use of the collection in the class room including student exercises, case studies, a historical timeline and an extended bibliography.

 Resource for Outdoor Advertising Database 2.0 is a portal to more than 30,000 out of home advertisements from five unique source collections.
 See also the original ROAD metadata only database that contains descriptions of over 50,000 images of outdoor advertising dating between the 1920s and the 1990s.
 Metadata includes advertiser company, product, placement company, date if known, and medium.